On this page:

 The national group also coordinates regional training days for safety reps and submits motions to the Annual Representative Conference.
 The group meets twice a year and has representatives on the Industrial Relations Committee and other CSP committees/working groups.
 The CSP's national health & safety officer supports and assists the national group.

-Any CSP member who self-identifies as lesbian, gay, bisexual or transgender, disabled or from any ethnic minority can join these groups.
+Any CSP member who self-identifies as LGBT+, disabled or from any ethnic minority can join these groups.
 In addition, any CSP member interested in and supportive of the work of a diversity network can join as an associate.

 ARC is a yearly opportunity for CSP members to come together to discuss and debate what matters most to them.
 It takes place in the spring over two days and moves location around the country year on year.

 Any CSP member can attend and speak at conference, but only nominated representatives are entitled to vote on motions.
 Any motions that are carried are subsequently discussed and acted on by CSP Council.
 In this way ARC acts as a springboard for shaping CSP policy.